 Accountants and managers must work closely to interpret financial data and influence business performance.
 By understanding how both commercial functions operate, their priorities and unique vocabulary, you can work more effectively as a team to deliver organisational success.

 Through BSc Accounting and Management you gain a foundation in financial accounting, management accounting, financial management, management and organisation studies, with an opportunity to develop expertise in a chosen specialism.

 Management topics include areas such as:

 BSc Accounting and Management is taught at Essex Business School.
-More than two-thirds of our research is rated “world-leading” or “internationally excellent”, placing us in the top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018).
 We are an internationally diverse school, committed to sustainable and ethical business practices.

-You are taught by a highly qualified, enthusiastic team of academics and practitioners with wide-ranging research interests.
-Their research is used in lectures and seminars so you learn about the latest issues impacting the business world.
+You are taught by a highly qualified, enthusiastic team of academics and experienced, relevant practitioners with wide-ranging research interests.
+Their research is used in your lectures and seminars so you learn about the latest issues impacting business today.

 By studying within our Essex Pathways Department for your foundation year, you will have access to all of the facilities that the University of Essex has to offer, as well as those provided by our department to support you: